TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 *that highlights each syllable by making it larger and smaller again.*
 [^3]: Again, I make no claims that this template is *fitting* for the song we're working with.
 I just want to keep it simple.

-**I've now explained most of the basics of templating, and hopefully you should now be able to read the documentation of the various templaters or dissect existing templates to dive deeper.
+**I've now explained most of the basics of templating, and hopefully you should now be able to read the documentation of the various templaters or dissect existing templates ([these](misc_kara.md), for example) to dive deeper.
 Read on if you want primers on some of the more specific concepts.**

 ### Multiline effects and mixins
 Our `template syl` generates one `fx` line for each input syllable.